Becoming a Medical Assistant

 Complete Your Coursework

-Coursework for medical assistants combines a number of critical components of working in a medical facility.
-This includes, but is certainly not limited to, clerical and administrative tasks, front office communication, electronic records, and understanding how the body works.
+Coursework for medical assistants combines several critical components of working in a medical facility.
+This includes clerical and administrative tasks, front office communication, electronic records, and understanding how the body works.
 Here’s a sampling of the courses you’ll take in a medical assistant training program:

 Anatomy and Physiology.
 Covers immunity, medical terminology, bone and muscular structures, the cardiovascular system, infection control, respiration and genetics.